chigozieorunta/wp-user-permissions/README.md

 # wp-user-permissions

-A simple WordPress plugin that helps restrict unauthorized users to specific pages..
+A simple WordPress plugin that helps restrict unauthorized users to specific pages.

 ## NPM
 You can install directly via NPM to your project folder.